XiaofengXie16/Pact-Tutorial-for-Beginner/README.md

 * `cd pact_broker-docker`
 * run `docker-compose up`
 * Wait for the pact broker to go online( 2-5 min)
-* navigate to `http://localhost:8080/` to see the pact broker
+* navigate to `http://localhost` to see the pact broker

+  #### Note: You need to change the port number if you used the docker version of pact broker

+  Client:

+  1. Go to the `client` directory
+  2. Open `publish.js`
+  3. Change `pactBroker: 'http://localhost:8080'` to `pactBroker: 'http://localhost'`

+  Provider:

+  1. Go to the `api-service` directory
+  2. Open `provider.spec.js`
+  3. Change `pactUrls: [ 'http://localhost:8080/pacts/provider/sender/consumer/receiver/latest' ]` to `pactUrls: [ 'http://localhost/pacts/provider/sender/consumer/receiver/latest`

 ---

 ### Special Thanks

 [@JiahuaZhang](https://github.com/JiahuaZhang) for helping me to review this tutorial.